Skip to content

 See sample screen below:

-You can then use Elliott's deferred processing function to export this layout to CSV files several times a day.
-The exported CSV file can then be picked up by Elliott SPS Service, interfaced to SPS commerce and transmitted to your trading partner as an EDI 846 (Inventory Inquiry/Advice) document.
+You can use Elliott's Deferred Processing to export this layout to a CSV file several times a day.
+The exported CSV file can then be picked up by the Elliott SPS Service, interfaced to SPS Commerce and transmitted to your trading partner as an EDI 846 (Inventory Inquiry/Advice) document.

-There were several fields required on this CSV that we did not support in the past.
-This feature supports the new columns needed for EDI 846.
-In addition, two existing fields have been improved to add more options on the ATP records included for calculation.
+Several fields are required by the 846 that this CSV export did not support in the past.
+This feature supports the new columns needed for the EDI 846 and two existing fields have been improved to add more options to the ATP records included for calculation.

 Customer Item Number

 The last column "CI" (Customer Item Number) is optional.
-Your trading partner may or may not require you to provide their item number (Buyer's Item Number.)
-If they do require it, then you will need to set up their customer item number in Elliott COP -> Maintenance -> Customer Item.
+Your trading partner may or may not require you to provide their item number (Buyer's Item Number).
+If they do require it, you will need to enter their customer item number in Elliott COP, Maintenance, and Customer Item.
 When you add the "CI" column to the CSV layout, you will need to specify which customer.
-In the above example, we use customer# "OSH951."
-That means this layout can only produce an Inventory Advice CSV for customer# OSH951. if you are not required to specify the customer number, then you don't need to add the "CI" column, and thus the CSV is generic and can be used for various trading partners.
+In the above example we use customer number OSH951.
+That means this layout can only produce an Inventory Advice CSV for customer OSH951. if you are not required to specify the customer item number, then you don't need to add the "CI" column and thus the CSV is generic and can be used for various trading partners.

 1st Pending Receiving Qty & Date

 If you are an importer, it is a common practice for you to enter the scheduled receiving transactions into Elliott warehouse receiving or a regular receiving module as soon as the items are on the vessel headed for you.
 These receiving transactions will normally be organized by a vessel ID (batch) with a scheduled receiving date.
-You wouldn't post the items on the vessel until the container actually arrives your warehouse.
+You wouldn't post the items on the vessel until the container actually arrives at your warehouse.
 These scheduled receiving transactions are reflected in the ATP and their dates are highly reliable because they are already at sea.
-In our previous implementation, 1Q and 1D columns always look for the first RW (Scheduled Warehouse Receiving) or RR (Schedule Regular Receiving) ATP record to determine the First Pending Receiving Quantity and Date.
+In our previous implementation, the first RW (Scheduled Warehouse Receiving) or RR (Schedule Regular Receiving) ATP record was used to determine the First Pending Receiving Quantity and Date and populated into columns 1Q and 1D.

-Since we need to assume that it is possible that you don't use the scheduled receiving function in Elliott, we may need to get the 1Q and 1D information from P* (Purchase) ATP records.
-Also, if you are a manufacturer, you may want to look at the scheduled production, which are the B* (BOMP) ATP records.
+Since you may not use the scheduled receiving function in Elliott, we get the 1Q and 1D information from P* (Purchase) ATP records.
+If you are a manufacturer, you may want to look at the scheduled production, which are the B* (BOMP) ATP records.

-For the above reasons, we now introduce a new flag in Global Setup -> Dist -> IM Global Control -> Screen 4.
+For the above reasons, we introduced a new flag in Global Setup, Dist, and IM Global Control screen 4.

 9. ATP Type for IM User Def CSV 1st Pending Recv?